mondradiko/mondradiko/BUILDING.md

 ## Building Dependencies From Source

-Because not all dependencies are available for all packages, some dependencies will need to be built from source.
+Because not all dependencies are available prebuilt for all operating systems or Linux distributions, some dependencies will need to be built from source.

 ### xxHash (Linux)